yanqianglilab/yanqiang-li-lab/index.md

   </p>

   <p><b>PI:</b> <b>Yanqiang Li</b> is a Professor at The First Affiliated Hospital of Xi’an Jiaotong University and a PhD supervisor in bioinformatics.
-    I received his Ph.D. from the Shanghai Institutes for Biological Sciences, Chinese Academy of Sciences, in 2016 under the supervision of Prof. Renyi Liu.
+    I received my Ph.D. from the Shanghai Institutes for Biological Sciences, Chinese Academy of Sciences, in 2016 under the supervision of Prof. Renyi Liu.
 I subsequently completed postdoctoral training in bioinformatics at Johns Hopkins University with Prof. Zhibin Wang (2016–2018), followed by further postdoctoral research at Houston Methodist Hospital / Weill Cornell Medicine with Prof. Kaifu Chen (2018–2020).
 I later joined Harvard Medical School and Boston Children’s Hospital, where he continued his research in Kaifu Chen’s laboratory and was appointed Instructor in 2022.
 In March 2025, I joined The First Affiliated Hospital of Xi’an Jiaotong University as a Professor.